-- You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was in-network).
-Your health plan will pay out-of-network providers and facilities directly. - Your health plan generally must: - Cover emergency services without requiring you to get approval for services in advance (prior authorization). - o Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.
+- You're only responsible for paying your share of the cost (like the copayments, coinsurance, and deductible that you would pay if the provider or facility was in-network).
+Your health plan will pay any additional costs to out-of-network providers and facilities directly.
+Generally, your health plan generally must: - Cover emergency services without requiring you to get approval for services in advance (also known as "prior authorization").

+- o Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.

-If you believe you've been wrongly billed, you may contact the U.S. Department of Health and Human Services regarding enforcement of federal balance or surprise billing protection laws and the North Carolina Department of Insurance regarding enforcement of North Carolina balance or surprise billing protection laws (Phone: 855-408-1212; Address: 325 N. Salisbury Street, Raleigh, NC 27603).
+If you believe you've been wrongly billed, you may contact the U.S. Department of Health and Human Services (Phone: 800-985-3059) regarding enforcement of federal balance or surprise billing protection laws and the North Carolina Department of Insurance regarding enforcement of North Carolina balance or surprise billing protection laws (Phone: 855-408-1212; Address: 325 N. Salisbury Street, Raleigh, NC 27603).

-Visit hhs.gov for more information about your rights under federal law.
+Visit www.cms.gov/nosurprises/consumers for more information about your rights under federal law.